 Castro went back to Bradenton to pitch as a starter and was outstanding there.
 He walked very few hitters and had a WHIP below 1.00.
 The Pirates moved him up to Altoona in mid-July.
 He struggled through two starts and then went on the disabled list for the rest of the year with left shoulder soreness.
+He eventually had labrum surgery in October.
 On the season, he had a reverse platoon split, holding right-handed hitters to a .596 OPS while right-handed hitters managed a .723 mark.
 His K rate at Bradenton was low, which obviously is a concern.

-Castro is eligible for the Rule 5 draft for the second time, which makes his season-ending injury unfortunate.
-It deprived the Pirates of a chance to evaluate him in AA.
+Castro was eligible for the Rule 5 draft for the second time, but wasn’t added to the roster and wasn’t selected.
+The shoulder surgery will keep him out at least until May 2015.
 As a small, finesse lefty who doesn’t miss a lot of bats, he’ll have to prove himself at every level.
-The injury also raises the question whether he’ll be durable enough to start in the majors.
-The fact that Castro struggled initially in AA doesn’t mean that much (and his second start was much better than his first), as he’s done that at nearly every new level.
+The injury also raises the question whether he’ll be durable enough to remain a starter.

 |2015: Minor League Contract|